 - Avoid Big Crowds – Especially in high cold and flu season, it’s best to avoid large gatherings, crowded malls and other places where groups of people are likely to congregate.
 They can be super spreaders for germs of all kinds.

 - Unplug Early – We love our computers, tablets and smartphones, but the blue light they emit can mess with a good night’s sleep.
 No surprise, lack of sleep can wreak havoc on an immune system.
 Resolve to unplug 2 to 3 hours before bedtime.
 Crack open an actual book instead.

 Here’s to a Healthier Cold & Flu Season

 Seniors lucky enough to live at Canterbury Court have a host of built-in immunity boosters right outside their door.
 The community is focused on wellness in every way, thanks to a choice of healthy activities year-round, along with many opportunities to build friendships, learn about healthy living, and enjoy pursuits that keep you feeling active, connected and vital.
-Learn more about Canterbury Court’s wellness focus by clicking here.
+Learn more about Canterbury Court’s wellness focus.